egnelson/linux-gestures/README.md

 - [libinput-gestures](https://github.com/bulletmark/libinput-gestures)

+OR

+- ruby

+- fusuma

 ## Installation

+install xdotool and wmctrl using your distro's package manager

+winmgr goes somewhere in your PATH.

+### using libinput-gestures

 libinput-gestures.conf goes in your $HOME/.config directory.

+### using fusuma

+$ gem install fusuma

-winmgr goes somewhere in your PATH.
+config.yml goes in $HOME/.config/fusuma

 ## Running

+### using libinput-gestures

 Add the 'libinput-gestures' executable to your desktop environment's startup applications.
 It should pick up your config automatically.

+### using fusuma

+Add 'fusuma -d' to your dektop environment's startup applications.

 ## winmgr
 winmgr takes a command- either 'up', 'down', 'fullscreen', 'move' or 'switch'- and an optional direction- 'left' or 'right'.